Jan. 6 panel subpoenas Trump for testimony on Capitol attack

 The House panel warned that the insurrection at the Capitol was not an isolated incident but a warning of the fragility of the nation’s democracy in the post-Trump era.

-“None of this is normal or acceptable or lawful in a republic,” Republican Rep. Liz Cheney said.
+“None of this is normal or acceptable or lawful in a republic,” Cheney declared.

 “There is no defense that Donald Trump was duped or irrational.
 No president can defy the rule of law and act this way in a constitutional republic, period.”